maxshuty/simply-lazy/README.md

 # Simply Lazy

-A simple, lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE\* utilizing the `IntersectionObserver` API.
+A simple, lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE\* utilizing the built in `IntersectionObserver` API.

 See the [Browser Support](#browser-support) section for more information regarding browser support.